The CapSource Model for Industry-Integrated Experiential Learning

 Our premier carefully designed synchronous project-based experiences that can are often used as hack-a-thons, case competitions, class projects, or capstone learning experiences.
 CapSource’s Live Cases are projects that are carefully scoped and managed through CapSource LIVE, CapSource’s Experiential Learning Management System, which ensures alignment and helps to measure progress towards achieving teaching goals and company objectives.
 Students typically work in teams collaboratively with peers, faculty, and industry partners to develop real valuable outcomes for their real-world industry stakeholders.
 This in-person, hybrid, or virtual learning format works to embed students into real-world context while challenging learners in a fairly “low-stakes” yet not-so-predictable environment.

-Our new mentoring network pairs mentors from a range of industries and professions with student mentees so they can connect, engage, and learn from each other.
-CapSource uses a formal 3-week structure with discussion prompts and deliverable suggestions in order to maximize the impact of one-on-one mentoring.
+Our new mentoring program technology empowers educators to pair and manage mentors as they coach learners through carefully defined, customizable professional development curricula.
+Now, it’s easier than ever to build a robust mentoring program, including mentors from a range of industries and professions, designed to help students connect, engage, and learn from those with experience.
+CapSource uses a flexible approach, including customizable discussion topics as well as deliverable suggestions due before each meeting in order to maximize the impact of each mentor meeting.
 The goal of CapSource Mentoring is to develop students’ talent, networks, and readiness to meet their academic and professional goals while providing industry professionals with a casual yet effective way to meet and recruit young talent.

 For educators and institutions looking to reconceptualize the college experience by cultivating a broader educational ecosystem and designing these kinds of growth-producing experiences, CapSource offers research-based solutions to bridging the network and skills gaps.
 CapSource’s model integrates key principles and concepts from leading theories and frameworks to offer learning formats that bring educators, learners, and industry partners together to realize learning and business outcomes and promote growth for stakeholders.